 And that’s really what this post is about.

 Have any misunderstandings you’d like to share?
-We’re updating this post whenever we get new myths to debunk.
+We’re updating this post whenever we get new myths about type 1 diabetes to debunk.
 Please share your ideas with us, and let’s spread the knowledge together!

 Ping Signe at email@example.com – with the subject “Diabetes myths”.